 Q: How does et work in the ePaper app?

 Playing an article will validate against the corresponding epaper, meaning that if the readers have access to the ePaper, they also have access to the narrated articles.
-Article are downloaded temporarily to the device and are available offline.
+Articles are downloaded temporarily to the device and available offline.

 Q: How can we test the product?

-A: We have built a test system that in a few minutes allows us to create an audio file of one of your latest articles.
-You don’t have to create a Google Cloud account to test your own content, and you can listen to the file as many times as you like when you have the time.
+A: We have built a test system which in a few minutes allows us to create an audio file of one of your latest articles.
+You don’t have to create a Google Cloud account to test your own content, and you can listen to the file as many times as you like, when you have the time.